Your safety is our top priority at our Community Boating locations.

 Boaters up to age 14 must have a parent or guardian complete a waiver and be on the water with them.

-If boaters ages 8-14 successfully complete a Kayak Lesson with our staff they may go on the water alone but a parent or guardian must remain on site.
-Register for lessons here
+If boaters ages 8-14 successfully complete a kayak lesson with our staff they may go on the water alone but a guardian must remain on site.

 Boaters 15, 16, 17 may go out on their own but must have a waiver signed by their parent or guardian.

-We have red single kayaks with a weight limit of 225 and green single kayaks with a weight limit of 275.
+We have red single kayaks with a weight limit of 225 lbs and green single kayaks with a weight limit of 275 lbs.

-Our tandem (2 person kayaks) have a weight limit of up to 425 lbs.
+Our tandem (2 person kayaks) have a weight limit of up to 425 lbs and can be used as a single kayak.

 WHAT SHOULD I BRING WHEN I COME BOATING?

 Imagine it is like a day at the beach.
-You should bring sunscreen, water, and be sure you wear clothes you don’t mind getting wet.
+You should bring sunscreen, water, and be sure you wear clothes and shoes you don’t mind getting wet.

 WILL YOU BE OPEN WHEN IT IS RAINING?

-As long as the weather is safe enough for us to venture on the water, we plan to do so!
+As long as the weather allows for us to venture on the water, we plan to do so!
 If there is thunder and lightning, we will pause operations.
-If the weather affects visibility or heavy winds, we will also pause operation until conditions improve.
+If the weather affects visibility or heavy winds are blowing, we will also pause operation until conditions improve.
 Check the Boys & Girls Clubs of Stoneham & Wakefield Facebook page for weather updates.

 HOW OLD DO I HAVE TO BE TO RENT A BOAT?

 You must be 18 years or older to rent a boat.
-If you are aged 15-17, in order to go out on your own you must have a parent or guardian complete the consent form to rent a boat.
-All children under the age of 15 must have an adult accompany them and have consent from their parents/guardians.
-If boaters ages 8-14 successfully complete a Kayak Lesson with our staff they may go on the water alone but a parent or guardian must remain on site.
-Register for lessons here
+If you are aged 15-17, in order to go out on your own you must have a parent or guardian complete the waiver to rent a boat.
+All children under the age of 15 must have an adult accompany them and have consent from their guardians.
+If boaters ages 8-14 successfully complete a kayak lesson with our staff they may go on the water alone but a guardian must remain on site.

 CAN I WALK UP AND MAKE A RESERVATION?

-Yes, we will have some equipment saved for walk up participants and will be rented on a first come first serve basis.
+Yes, most likely we will have boats available and they will be rented on a first come first serve basis.
+We recommend making a reservation online to ensure you obtain a boat especially on the weekends.

 TELL ME ABOUT YOUR KAYAK LESSONS.